astrolabsoftware/fink-client-tutorial/README.md

 This repository contains short presentations about the status of the Fink project and its roadmap until the full proposal submission (15/06/2020).
-There are also tutorials to explore alert data and Fink client tools:
+There are also tutorials to explore alert data and the [fink client](https://github.com/astrolabsoftware/fink-client):

 * Exploring ZTF Alerts
 * Connect to Fink alert streams